 On the platform, Notion announced a $50M funding round at $2B valuation – Index Ventures' Sarah Cannon was digitally added leaving the office while Cristina Cordova is seen joining Stripe as their Head of Platform & Partnerships.
 You'll also find shoes outside the office, a nod to Notion's no shoes culture.

 Celebrity CEOs were added to Figma, including Naval Ravikant in the clouds, Tobi Lütke playing Starcraft, and Ivan Zhao celebrating Notion’s $2B valuation.

 YCombinator is featured on the map with representations of Paul Graham and Jessica Livingston.
 This is fitting given the accelerator’s first remote Demo Day in March and the recent news of their YC S20 Remote Batch.

 Stripe announced its latest round $600M round with board member and avid sailor Diane Green outside sailing in Stripe's moat protected by unicorns.

 In between historic buildings, interesting startups, and city landmarks, Stay at Home Valley gave people a fun way to recapture some of the magic of The Bay Area and beyond.

-With an extended period of time at home, my hope is we’ll continue to see the builders that will thrive in the new world think of creative ways to bridge the gap between real life and the virtual world.
+With an extended period of time at home, my hope is we’ll continue to watch the builders thriving in the new world think of creative ways to bridge the gap between real and virtual worlds.